So, let’s start with a joke. A Black nationalist female rabbi, a Black male womanist rabbi, and Black Jewish apostate walk into a bar…

 That’s the joke

 Let me say this in unequivocal terms.
 I fully defend the right of Black folks to believe these ethno-religious myths about Black chosenness and being the “true Israelites.”
-But I also retain the right to criticize these ideas as facilitating the continued miseducation (and misreligion) of the Black folks.
+But I also retain the right to criticize these ideas as facilitating the continued miseducation (and misreligion) of Black folks.

 So, to my Black brothers and sisters my question is: “Should Black folks continue to believe and propagate these stories?”
 No, they should not because, since they seem to require the presence of conspiracy theories about Jewish omnipotence, they encourage the mindset that anti-Black racism and White supremacy are supernatural in character and that Whites are destined to rule over Black folks until some type of cosmic intervention occurs.